 Now there’s a middle-ground option … “Review only” or “Reviewing”.
 It appears from the pull-down list for a shared document.

 “Review only” lets others make suggestions in a collaborative document.

 ‘Suggestions’ or ‘Suggest Changes” means either Comments or making edits to the document that are tracked.

 Tracked Changes then must be approved or declined by someone with full editing access.

-At the moment, Reviewing is only available to some Word 365 users via the ribbon menu shown above.
+The Reviewing option is rolling out to the public release to Word 365 users via the ribbon menu shown above.

 Review mode is only available for documents saved on OneDrive or OneDrive for Business.

 The new Review mode doesn’t work on SharePoint saved documents.

 That’s because document access is controlled by SharePoint library permissions which don’t (yet?) recognize the new ‘Reviewing’ mode.

 If a SharePoint document is shared with Reviewing mode and the receiving user has read/write permission in the library, the document will open with full edit access.